HOW TO PROTECT YOUR HOME AND GET HELP IN AN EMERGENCY

 If water is coming into your property... use a bucket to collect the water and contain it as much as possible with towels.

-If you need sandbags...and are at immediate risk of flooding contact us on 03451 550099 and we'll deliver them to you resources allowing, or you may be able to arrange uplift from your nearest depot.
+If you need sandbags...and are at immediate risk of flooding contact us on 03451 55 00 11 option 4 (transportation) and we will deliver them to you resources allowing.
 Limited supplies mean we can't guarantee to respond to all requests, Residents are expected to undertake reasonable measures to protect their properties.
 You can buy (empty) sandbags at most DIY stores or there is information on flood protection products such as flood barriers and airbrick covers at the Scottish Environmental Protection Agency's (SEPA) website: www.sepa.org.uk.

 If drains are overflowing in your street... call Fife Council on 03451 550099.
 If it's an emergency, it will be attended to as soon as possible.
 If the water is not causing an obstruction to traffic or flooding a house or garden someone will attend to it within the next 10 working days.